namin/rubric-js-live-editor/README.md

+# rubric-js-live-editor

+An app generated in one-shot by Cursor configured with [Rubric](https://github.com/graciolli-f/Rubric).

+The prompt was:
+_Make a react app that shows a javascript editor and live rendering for that code in a canvas, side-by-side on desktop and up-by-down on mobile._

 # JavaScript Live Editor

 A React application that provides a JavaScript editor with live canvas rendering, featuring side-by-side layout on desktop and stacked layout on mobile.